michael-brewer-ds/megaline_analysis/README.md

 - What recommendation should Megaline use to guide advertising spend?

 ## Results Summary
-- Plan with higher average revenue: [Insert final result]
+- Plan with higher average revenue: Ultimate
-- Main revenue driver: [Insert final result]
+- Main revenue driver: Predictable subscription revenue from Ultimate users vs. variable overage-driven revenue from Surf users (primarily data overages)
-- Statistical significance: [Insert final result]
+- Statistical significance: Yes (difference in average revenue is statistically significant at α = 0.05)
-- Business recommendation: [Insert final result]
+- Business recommendation: Increase marketing investment in the Ultimate plan and target high-usage Surf customers for conversion to improve revenue stability

 ## Key Insights
 - Customer behavior differs across the two prepaid plans in calls, messages, and internet usage.